nilearn/nilearn/doc/glm/first_level_model.rst

   onsets = [30., 70., 100., 10., 30., 90., 30., 40., 60.]
   events = pd.DataFrame({'trial_type': conditions, 'onset': onsets, 'duration': duration})

-To view the events file, the function plot_event can be used.
-More information available soon.

 In addition, some scan attributes also need to be specified::

     import numpy as np